1st Fighter Wing deploys to United Arab Emirates

-An F-22 Raptor assigned to the 1st Fighter Wing takes off at Joint Base Langley-Eustis in support of a deployment to the United Arab Emirates.
-Based on orders from the U.S. Secretary of Defense, the strategic intent of the deployment is for the aircraft's presence to assist the UAE against the current threat and as a clear signal that the U.S. stands with the UAE as a long-standing strategic partner.
-(U.S. Air Force photo by Senior Airman Johnny Foister)
+The 1st Fighter Wing deploys U.S. Air Force F-22 Raptors at Joint Base Langley-Eustis, Va., Feb.
+10, 2022, in support of a deployment to United Arab Emirates.
+Based on the orders of U.S. Secretary of Defense, the strategic intent of the deployment is for the aircraft’s presence to assist the UAE against the current threat and as a clear signal that the U.S. stands with the UAE as a long-standing strategic partner.
+(U.S. Air Force photo by Senior Airman Anthony Nin Leclerec)

 |Date Taken: